victormnalves/victormnalves/README.md

 # Hello there!

-- São Paulo, Brazil
+- São Paulo, Brazil.
-- BSc. in Economics
+- I hold a B.A in Economics from Insper.
-- Working with Python and R
+- Working with Python and R.
-- Interested in causal inference, public policy, economics and politics
+- Interested in causal inference, public policy, economics and politics.
+- Thanks for visiting!

 <table>
   <tr>